kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 +       // QOSResourceRdt is the name of the QoS-class resource named IntelRDT
 +       // in the OCI runtime spec and interfaced through the resctrlfs
 +       // pseudp-filesystem in Linux.
 This is a container-level reosurce.
-+       QOSResourceIntelRdt = "rdt"
++       QOSResourceIntelRdt = "k8s.io/rdt"
 +       // QOSResourceBlockio is the name of the blockio QoS-class resource.
 +       // This is a container-level resource.
-+       QOSResourceBlockio = "blockio"
++       QOSResourceBlockio = "k8s.io/blockio"
 +)
 ```

 In later implementation phases (Beta) admission control (validation) is added to
-reject requests for unknown QoS-class resources in the "official" namespace.
+reject requests for unknown QoS-class resources in the "official" namespaces
-Also (in Beta), kubelet will reject the registration of unknown QoS-class resources in
+(unprefixed or `k8s.io/`).
+Also (in Beta), kubelet will reject the registration
+of unknown QoS-class resources in the "official" namespaces (unprefixed or
-the "official" namespace.
-Custom/vendor-specific QoS-class resources will still
+`k8s.io/`).
+Custom/vendor-specific QoS-class resources will still be allowed
-be allowed outside the "official" namespace.
+outside the "official" namespaces.

 ### Kubelet